 Did you know the average adult spends 10 or more hours using electronics per day?

-In this technical age it’s easy to begin feeling disconnected from the people most important for us.
+In this technical age it’s easy to begin feeling less present and more disconnected as a parent from the people most important for us, our kids.

 Sometimes our time spent on electronics is out of our hands with high demanding jobs that require their use.